 Living standards and poverty

 Our research shows that single parents are often only just managing to make ends meet.
 As a result, many single parents have no choice but to borrow from friends and family, or financial lenders.
-The financially precarious positon of many single parent families also means that many aren’t able to save as they would wish – either for household expenses or for a pension.
+The financially precarious position of many single parent families also means that many aren’t able to save as they would wish – either for household expenses or for a pension.
 This insecurity can also take an emotional toll on single parents.

 Single parents’ financial difficulties are due to a lack of income – whether barriers to work, unpaid child maintenance or insufficient state support – and high cost of living, rather than financial management.